ionos-cloud/terraform-provider-ionoscloud/README.md

 ### What Are We Testing?

-The purpose of our tests is to **provision** resources containing all the available arguments, followed by **updates** on all arguments that allow this action.
+The purpose of our acceptance tests is to **provision** resources containing all the available arguments, followed by **updates** on all arguments that allow this action.
 Beside the provisioning part, **data-sources** with all possible arguments and **imports** are also tested.

 All tests are integrated into [github actions](https://github.com/ionos-cloud/terraform-provider-ionoscloud/actions) that run daily and are also run manually before any release.